publiminal/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The anonymous function returned has extended access to its parent function, so that it can get the 'name' param received from it.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  it is always creating a new scope per call. 'name' param will remain the same, but a different rolled number is created.
 c.
 What is the lexical scope of `newRoll`?
+  The function personalDice();

 ### Task 3 - Stretch Goals